BMMRO-tech/BMMRO/app/README.md

 ### Setting up your database emulator

 The app uses a Firestore emulator for running tests against.
-To authenticate this, run `npx firestore login` and follow the commands.
+To authenticate this, run `npx firebase login` and follow the commands.

 In the `app` directory, install all dependencies: